yash-saini/BandBaajaVivaah/README.md

       * View and modify any user’s weddings and their related Guests, Tasks, and Expenses.
       * Create, update, or delete resources on behalf of other users.
   * **Admin Mode:** The WPF app supports an "admin view" where an admin can choose a target user and perform operations as that user.
   * Logged in as an admin.
-Clicking on any icon under Actions will take the admin to weddings list page.
+Clicking on any icon under Actions will take the admin to weddings list page for that corresponding user.
       <table>
         <thead>
           <tr>